 Heat or high humidity can cause many people with MS to experience a temporary worsening of their symptoms.

-Doctors believe heat or humidity can cause a worsening of symptoms in patients diagnosed with MS because heat causes nerves (whose myelin covering has been destroyed by MS) to conduct electrical signals even less efficiently.
+Heat or high humidity can cause many people with MS to experience a temporary worsening of their symptoms.
+Doctors believe that this occurs because heat causes nerves (whose myelin covering has been removed by MS) to conduct electrical signals even less efficiently.

-For reasons that are not well understood, extremely cold temperatures and changes in temperature can also cause MS symptoms, usually spasticity, to flare.
+For reasons that are not well understood, extremely cold temperatures and changes in temperature can also cause MS symptoms, usually spasticity (muscle stiffness), to flare.

 How can I keep myself comfortable?